 Progressive: Best For High-Risk Drivers

 Progressive is another great option offering multiple discounts for policy owners.
 These discounts are available for drivers who practice safe driving habits and bundle their home and auto insurance policies.
-With an A+ rating from the BBB, Progressive is known for solid customer service.
+Progressive also earned an A+ rating from AM Best.

 One of the main reasons we like Progressive is that it offers low rates for high-risk drivers.
 So if you’re under 25, over 65, or have a DUI/DWI on your driving record, this may be a good place to start shopping for cheap car insurance.